vstirbu/ZeroConf/README.md

 ## Using the plugin ##

-There are five static methods on the ZeroConf object, as follows:
+There are six static methods on the ZeroConf object, as follows:

 ### `watch(type, callback)`
 Note that `type` is a fully-qualified service type, including the domain, e.g. `"_http._tcp.local."`